open-mpi/ompi/docs/man-openmpi/man1/mpirun.1.rst

   context.
-If no value is provided for the number of copies to execute (i.e., neither the ``-n`` nor its synonyms are provided on the command line), Open MPI will automatically execute a copy of the program on each process slot (see below for description of a "process slot").
+If no value is provided for the number of copies to execute (i.e., neither the ``-n`` nor its synonyms are provided on the command line), Open MPI will automatically execute a copy of the program on each process slot (see :ref:`defintion of slot <man1-mpirun-definition-of-slot>` for description of a "process slot").
 This feature, however, can only be used in the SPMD model and will return an error (without beginning execution of the application) otherwise.